 Make sure to check our private walking tour in Niigata which takes you to historical spots while enjoying local food and tasty sake!

-1. Teradomari Fish Market
+1. Grab a bite at the Teradomari Fish Market

 Located along the coast of the Sea of Japan, Niigata prefecture is famous for its fresh seafood.
-At the local Teradomari fish market in Nagaoka city you will find many lively, local vendors selling all types of seafood.
-The seafood is caught and directly delivered from the Sea of Japan which is located just across the road.
-At the market you can choose from a large selection of best-quality seafood at an affordable price.
+At the local Teradomari fish market in Nagaoka city, you will find many lively, local vendors selling all types of seafood.
+The seafood is caught and directly delivered from the Sea of Japan, which is located just across the road.
+At the market, you can choose from a large selection of best-quality seafood at an affordable price.
 The market is also known as the place where all the delicious seafood from all over Japan is displayed.
 Some shops have a small dining area, or you can buy frozen or processed products to take back to your home/accommodation!

 Teradomari Fish Market